Hidden symmetries

 The project Hidden Symmetries (2025) is exhibited as part of the BIEN 2025 textile art biennial and can be seen at the Kranjska Hiša Gallery in Kranj until July 8, 2025.

-The authors of the exhibited works are third-year undergraduate students of Textile and Fashion Design:
+Third-year undergraduate students of Textile and Fashion Design:

 Ceren Akbay, Eli Arapova, Taša Blatnik, Ema Cestnik, Brina Cotič, Urban Dereani, Larisa Gregor, Neža Kavčič, Lia Sara Likar, Zala Marolt, Filip Minoski, Tina Mohorčič, Midori Pallewatta Gamaralalage, Zarja Pertoci, Sara Petruševska, Maria Leonor Couto Prioste, Alja Rojko, Taja Sejdič, Valentina Sinkovič, Eva Strnad, Zala Šoškič and Tara Urban